Carl Dahlhaus: Life and career

 Dahlhaus was born in Hanover on 10 June 1928.
 The Second World War interrupted his early education; he served on the front and as an anti-aircraft auxiliary.
 He completed school exams through a special program designed for those engaged in combat.
 After a brief stint studying law, Dahlhaus first engaged in musicology from 1947 to 1952, studying with Wilibald Gurlitt at the University of Freiburg and Rudolf Gerber at the University of Göttingen.
 His 1953 dissertation at the latter concerned the masses of Josquin des Prez.
 Instead of seeking an academic career, he engaged in the theatre and journalism worlds.
 Having begun as a student, he worked as dramaturg for the Deutsches Theater in Göttingen from 1950 to 1958; Bertolt Brecht had encouraged him to take the post.
 From 1960 to 1962 he worked as musical editor for the Stuttgarter Zeitung newspaper, acting as a relentless promoter of the Darmstadt school.

 His first academic position came in 1962, when he served as a research assistant at the University of Kiel until 1966.
 That year he completed his a work for his Habilitation, Untersuchungen über die Entstehung der harmonischen Tonalität (Studies on the Origin of Harmonic Tonality), published in 1968.
 The work was a seminal study on the origins of tonality, reaching back to the Renaissance and Baroque periods.
 Originally in German, Robert Gjerdingen has published a translated version in 1990 through the Princeton University Press.
 After working at Saarland University for less than a year, he was hired in 1967 to succeed Hans Heinz Stuckenschmidt as the head of the TU Berlin's musicology department.
 He would remain there until his death, gradually expanding and developing the university's previously minuscule musicology program to one of international renown.
 Though many universities offered him positions throughout his tenure, he rejected them all; the only exception was the two semesters he spent as a visiting professor at Princeton University.

 The graves of Dahlhaus and his wife Annemarie in the Evangelischer Kirchhof Nikolassee cemetery.

 Dahlhaus was honored with the Order of Merit of the Federal Republic of Germany (Grand Cross with Star), a Blue Max, and accepted into the German Academy.
 In 1987, he was awarded the Frankfurter Musikpreis.

-After being ill for some time—a sickness he mostly kept private from his colleagues—he died in Berlin on 13 March 1989, from kidney failure.
+After being ill for some time, which he mostly kept private from his colleagues, he died in Berlin on 13 March 1989, from kidney failure.
 He had been working on a succinct history of Western music in English at the time, which was left unfinished.